andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">It's Art, Get It?</h4>
-Artistic expression is a human pursuit unique in its subjectivity.
+On the spectrum of human pursuits artistic expression is unique in its subjectivity.
 There's no one way, no right way, no wrong way to create, consume, or appreciate art.
 And that's where it derives its beauty.
 Y'know, the eye of the beholder and whatnot.

-In terms of subjective interpretation Mark Haim's *This Land Is Your Land* is an extreme exercise on the matter.
+In terms of subjectivity Mark Haim's *This Land Is Your Land* is an extreme exercise on the matter.
 The piece is so unfailingly unique that no two audience members will walk out of the Nasher with the same perspective.
 And each perspective is perfectly valid.

-Even the stage is set up to encourage unique experiences.
+Even the stage is set up to encourage novel experiences.
 Arranged in a configuration that (I just learned) is known as a "thrust stage," the audience surrounds us on three sides.
 Personally, I'd call it the "Easy Company" but Mark calls it an